 - Coming to campus weekly?
-Once you are on your testing cadence, do your attestation at home as part of your routine after waking up, e.g., when you brush your teeth or drink your coffee.
-That extra habit means you’re all set to tap in when arrive to campus, because that 10-30 min post-attestation pause already passed before your arrival.
+Once you are on your testing cadence, do your attestation and self-swab on test days at home as part of your routine after waking up, e.g., when you brush your teeth or drink your coffee.
+That extra habit means you’re all set to tap in when you arrive to campus, because that 10-30 min post-attestation pause already passed before your arrival.

 - Wear your most comfortable shoes.
 Trust us, those nice work shoes in the closet will see campus again but your feet need time to adjust to campus walks indoors and outdoors.

 - Bring another layer to wear: some buildings may be running with more air exchanges or have fewer people in them than before, which may (or may not) make the space you are in feel colder than expected.

 - Pack hand sanitizer?
 If you'd like, but you’ll find hallway dispensers of hand sanitizer throughout campus and bathroom sinks well cleaned for hand washing, thanks to our colleagues in MIT EHS and Custodial Services.